 Available for 1.0 elective credit in the CACE program.
+Only offered online.

 Online learning is when course delivery, and all associated learning activities, take place via the internet.
 For online learning tips, system requirements and differences between delivery styles, please visit our online learning webpages.

 If you are planning on accessing your online courses using a mobile device such as a tablet or a smartphone, please note that not all required course features will be accessible with these devices.
 To fully function in your online courses, you will need to have access to a computer running Windows or MacOS.

 Full refund is provided up to the course registration deadline.
 Students in online courses who withdraw up to six calendar days after course start may receive a refund less a $50 administrative fee, and no refund seven or more calendar days after the course start date.
 For workshops and summer core courses, students who withdraw after the registration deadline will receive no refund.

 Continuing Studies statement on use of educational technology

 This course may require the use of education technology such as internet-based applications, cloud services, or social media.
 In order to complete this course you will be required to either consent to the disclosure of your personal information outside of Canada to enable use of these technologies, or work with the Division of Continuing Studies and the instructor to use other privacy protective options (such as using an alias or nickname).